Bolsonaro campaign to evangelicals: Brazil's soul at stake

 Bolsonaro campaign to evangelicals: Brazil's soul at stakeShow all 25

-This is the first installment in The Associated Press’ two-part package about the intersection of politics and religion in Brazil.

-Self-declared evangelicals make up almost a third of Brazil’s population, more than double two decades ago, according to demographer José Eustáquio Diniz Alves, a former researcher for 17 years at the national school of statistical sciences.
+Self-declared evangelicals make up almost a third of Brazil’s population, more than double two decades ago, according to demographer José Eustáquio Diniz Alves, a former researcher at the national school of statistical sciences.
 He projects they will approach 40% by 2032, surpassing Catholics.

-They helped carry Bolsonaro to power in 2018, and he proceeded to tap members of their churches for important ministries and for a Supreme Court justice nomination.
-But in this electoral cycle, Bolsonaro initially found more difficulty winning their favor.

-Many poor evangelicals fondly remembered leftist da Silva’s 2003-2010 tenure as time when they could afford to buy meat and pay their bills, according to Esther Solano, a sociologist at the Federal University of Sao Paulo who conducts polling of Bolsonaro voters and evangelicals.
-Some moderate evangelicals felt Bolsonaro used them politically and isn’t a real Christian, as evidenced by his hostility toward public health measures during the pandemic.
+Many poor evangelicals fondly remembered da Silva’s 2003-2010 tenure as time when they could afford to buy meat and pay their bills, according to Esther Solano, a sociologist at the Federal University of Sao Paulo who conducts polling of Bolsonaro voters and evangelicals.
+Some moderate evangelicals felt Bolsonaro used them politically and isn’t a real Christian.

-Both candidates are Catholic, but Bolsonaro frames the race as a battle of good versus evil, with himself as God’s standard-bearer and da Silva a devil.
-He holds up his wife as the paragon of a Christian woman; she says her husband banished demons who occupied the presidential palace.

-Santini said an ecosystem of religious and political disinformation websites has been generating content that candidates, pastors and politicians redistribute via social.
+Santini said religious and political disinformation websites have been generating content that candidates, pastors and politicians redistribute via social media.
 It set the news cycle for weeks, with TV pundits calling the race a holy war.

-The Universal Church of the Kingdom of God, one of Brazil’s largest evangelical congregations, tweeted on Sept.
-15 that evangelicals “woke up to fact it’s impossible to be Christian and from the left.”

-The campaign also entails associating da Silva with Afro Brazilian religions.
-One video shared widely in evangelical circles early this year was edited so he appeared to say the devil was speaking to him and taking control.
-It influenced evangelicals’ perceptions at the time, according to Solano, who interviewed dozens of them.

 Brazil’s presidential palace and campaign declined to comment on strategy.

-Today just a small minority practices the religions in Brazil, and in recent years there have been increased reports of incidents of religious intolerance targeting them, particularly at the hands of members of Pentecostal and neo-Pentecostal churches.
-Those institutions, founded since 1970, focus on spreading faith among nonbelievers.
-While most proselytizing is peaceful, members of African-influenced religions have been subjected to verbal abuse, discrimination, destruction of their temples and forced expulsion from neighborhoods.

-“It became fashionable to start thinking that there is just one truth, that God serves for only one religion,” said Laura Gallo, a Candomble and Umbanda priestess in Rio de Janeiro.
-“For the first time, I see our country very divided with regard to religions, and I think that really inflates intolerance.”
+The digital campaign also entails associating da Silva with Afro Brazilian religions.
+One video shared in evangelical circles this year was edited so he appeared to say the devil was speaking to him and taking control.
+The video influenced evangelicals’ perceptions at the time, according to Solano, who interviewed dozens of them.

+In a campaign appearance Sept.
+7, Bolsonaro told the crowd they should compare da Silva’s wife with his own — “a woman of God, family and active in my life.”
+Days earlier, a photo circulating in pro-Bolsonaro social media showed da Silva’s wife standing before figures of Afro Brazilian religious deities.

-There have been efforts to promote interfaith respect.
-In 2007 da Silva signed into law a national day for combating religious intolerance, in memory of a Candomble priestess who was denounced as a charlatan by a prominent evangelical church’s newspaper.
-She was then attacked by an evangelical couple who entered her temple and hit her over the head with a Bible, and died of a heart attack not long after.
+Brazil has seen efforts to promote interfaith respect.
+In 2007 da Silva signed into law a national day for combating religious intolerance, in memory of a priestess who was denounced as a charlatan by a prominent evangelical church’s newspaper.

 Government data show there have been more reports of religious intolerance this year.